Skip to main content

 Baseten packages the compiled engine, runtime configuration, and serving infrastructure into a container, deploys it to GPU infrastructure, and exposes it as an API endpoint.

 truss push returns once the upload finishes.
 For engine-based deployments, compilation can take several minutes.
 Watch progress in the deployment logs, or wait for the dashboard to show “Active.”
-For custom model code deployments, the build is faster: Baseten installs your Python dependencies, packages your Model class into a container, and deploys it.
-Inference optimization is on you in custom builds.
+For custom model code, Baseten installs your Python dependencies, packages the Model class into a container, and deploys it.
+Custom builds do not apply Baseten engine optimizations automatically.
+Each push produces a container image identified by a content hash and stored in Baseten’s container registry.
+The image is immutable, and an unchanged project reuses the cached image instead of triggering a new build.

 Train a model

-To train a model, define the training job in a Python config and submit it with truss train push.
+Use Loops to write a Python training loop that calls a dedicated trainer and sampler.
+Use Training Jobs to run your own training container to completion.
+To run a training job, define the job in a Python configuration file (typically config.py) using the truss_train SDK, then submit it with truss train push.
 Baseten provisions GPUs through MCM, runs your training container, and syncs checkpoints to storage as the job progresses.

 1